mmomtchev/magickwand.js/README.md

 ![](https://gist.githubusercontent.com/mmomtchev/3ca8f7c96a0a09ef1dd530c8f73dd959/raw/5a54c384c99c336bb2bc71b75cf0109c6b2c69e7/SWIG-positioning.png)

 ImageMagick has an absolutely huge number of API methods and objects - the SWIG-generated module totals more than 400k lines of C++ code - and this is only covering the `Magick++` API and the enums from the `MagickWand` API.
-However there are relatively few method signatures - and the whole SWIG project which brings you this full API to Node.js, measures a grand total of only **462** lines!!
+However there are relatively few method signatures - while the whole SWIG project which brings you this full API to Node.js, measures a grand total of only **493** lines - half of which are comments!!

 I have tried to be as verbose as possible throughout the `Magick++.i` file - you should start there.
 ImageMagick is a very complex C++ project with 30 years history and it probably uses every single feature of SWIG that might be needed in a Node.js addon.
 Look at the various JS wrappers that expect special arguments (`Buffer`, `TypedArray`, lists), remember to check the ImageMagick header file for the original C++ function and then you can use its SWIG interface as a starting point in your project.